Share your love

-The current LTS version which is maintained for five years is MariaDB 10.11.
+The current LTS version which has been maintained for five years is MariaDB 10.11.
 Let’s see how to install it on your Ubuntu 22.04.
+Follow the guide steps below provided by the Orcacore website.

 Steps To Install MariaDB 10.11 on Ubuntu 22.04

-To install MariaDB 10.11, you must log in to your server as a non-root user with sudo privileges.
+To Install MariaDB 10.11 on Ubuntu 22.04, you must log in to your server as a non-root user with sudo privileges.
 To do this, you can follow our guide the Initial Server Setup with Ubuntu 22.04.

 MariaDB 10.11 Installation on Ubuntu 22.04